Tutorials & Courses

 Upcoming

-- Full-day online course, part 1 of From Zero to Multi-Node GPU Programming, date in spring 2025 TBA
+- Full-day online course, part 1 of From Zero to Multi-Node GPU Programming, March 12, 2025 (in collaboration with NHR@TUD)

 - Full-day online course, part 2 of GPU Programming Workshop, February 4, 2025 (in collaboration with LRZ)